seanallgaier/Raspberry-Pi-Mini-PC/README.md

 # Custom Features

-- Located on the desktop, I have programmed shortcuts for the following:
+- Located on the Pi's desktop, I have programmed shortcuts for the following bash scripts:
    - Multiple bash scripts that displays different kinds of slideshows that are custom tailored for her (completed)
      - Uses [feh](https://github.com/derf/feh) to display the slideshows
    - A script that plays a very special music library that is custom made with her favorite music (completed)
      - Uses [kew](https://github.com/ravachol/kew) to play the music within the terminal

+- I have included examples to demonstrate how I setup the slideshow and music scripts.